standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ## Front Matter Files

-Every IG contains some amount of narrative content.
-We call this information the "[front matter](https://www.scribendi.com/advice/front_matter.en.html)".
+Every IG contains some amount of narrative content, which we refer to as the "[front matter](https://www.scribendi.com/advice/front_matter.en.html)".
 The front matter is typically a set of hyperlinked HTML files, graphics, and sometimes, downloads.
 These files are manually authored using any convenient tool; there are no special facilities in CIMPL to author the front matter.

 If multiple files are involved, they must be placed into a single folder, named in the `indexContent` parameter of the [configuration file](#configuration-file).
 This folder must contain a file named `index.html` whose contents will be used as the body of the IG home page (the header and footer of the pages are automatically generated).